Voting at Melodifestivalen: Records

 In the event of a tie, the song that received more votes from the public receives the higher position.
 The closest victories are Tommy Körberg's in 1969 and Björn Skifs' in 1978.
 In 1969, Körberg tied for first place with Jan Malmsjö before winning after the jury voted for their favourite out of the two.
 In 1978, Björn Skifs tied for first place with Lasse Holm, Kikki Danielsson and Wizex; but won after each jury was called to vote for their favourite out of the tied songs.
 Unlike in 1969, each jury group (rather than individual jury members) counted for one point in the tie-break.

 Since the current voting system was introduced, results have been more clear-cut.
 The televoters and juries agreed on the winner in seven out of nine finals between 1999 and 2007.
-The closest victory is The Mamas' one-point win in 2020.
+The closest victory is The Mamas with the song “Move” in 2020, beating Dotter by a single point, 137 to 136.
 The biggest victory by straight-points in the history of the event is ABBA's win in 1974 with 302 points.
 Under the current voting system the record is 181 points, achieved by John Lundvik in 2019 with the song "Too Late for Love".
 The winner with the biggest difference of points to the second placed song is Måns Zelmerlöw in 2015 with the song "Heroes", who beat Jon Henrik Fjällgren's "Jag är fri (Manne leam frijje)" by 149 points in 2015.
 "Heroes" also garnered the largest number of both jury and viewer points received by an entry since 1999, gathering 122 points and 166 points, respectively.
 Two songs have scored top marks from each voting region: Carola Häggkvist in 1983 with "Främling", and Arvingarna in 1993 with "Eloise", however, in 1993, experimental televoting was used and the two are not entirely comparable.
 The biggest victory in terms of points as a percentage of the total possible score is also held by Carola and "Främling", which defeated Kikki Danielsson's "Varför är kärleken röd?" by 43 points, 48% of the total potential mark.